ABOUT THE BAND

 THE LINE-UPS

-Back in the summer of 2006, before the 'UK Legends' show was created, early members of the first line up were performing under the name of Lieutenant Pigeon which was a very popular band in the UK.
+Prior to the UK Legends, back in the summer of 2006 before the 'UK Legends' show was created, some of the first members of the band were performing under the name of Lieutenant Pigeon which was a very popular band in the UK.
 At this same time Polish promoter Marian Knapczyk of Santana Promotions was looking for a British band that could perform the hits of Smokie on his corporate shows in Poland and he approached the band to see if they would be interested.

-The Lieutenant Pigeon band members agreed and they performed a show at the Spodek Arena in Katowice under their keyboard player's own band name of 'The Legends'.
-The line up of The Legends band was Gary Moberley, Simon Van Downham, Geoff Hammond and Martin Bland.
+The Lieutenant Pigeon band members agreed and they performed a show at the Spodek Arena in Katowice using their keyboard player's own band name of 'The Legends'.
+The line up of the Lieutenant Pigeon band performing as 'The Legends' were Gary Moberley, Simon Van Downham, Geoff Hammond and Martin Bland.

-bands, some of which were internationally famous, they were able to put together a show that would consist of the hit songs of the bands, and musicians, that the band members had all previously performed with.
-At
+As each of the members of the band had a long history of working in other bands, some of which were internationally famous, they were able to put together a show that would consist of the hit songs of the bands, and musicians, that the band members had all previously performed with.
+At that time this would include songs from The Animals, Smokie, John Miles, Joe Cocker, Bee Gees, Thin Lizzy, and Dire Straits just to name a few!

 On 5th March 2007 the band played its very first concert in Poland under Steve Hutchinson and Marian Knapczyk's brand new show name of

-Over the following years the UK Legends band suffered many more line up changes but it always made its mark in many
+Over the following years the UK Legends band suffered many more line up changes due to confrontations caused by the bass player Martin Bland but the band always made its mark in many countries and gained many followers all around the World.

-In 2012 the bulk of the band's shows in Poland suddenly stopped due to a dispute between Martin Bland and the top Polish promoter Marian Knapczyk.
-To create replacement work for the band Steve introduced the band into the UK market and re-branded the shows under his previously recorded band name of the 'UK ROCK LEGENDS' which also became extremely
+In 2012 due to a dispute between bass player Martin Bland and the top Polish promoter Marian Knapczyk the bulk of the band's shows in Poland suddenly stopped.
+To create replacement work for the band Steve introduced the band into the UK market by re-branding the shows under his other previously registered band name 'UK ROCK LEGENDS' which also became extremely popular in the UK, as well as taking the headline spots at many rock festivals in Europe.

 These shows were performed without Bernie Lowery because the rock songs that Graham Hunter performed in the show were more popular in the UK than the Smokie songs.